 For all intents and purposes, yes.
-A VPN routes your computer or other device’s internet connection through one of its VPN servers, assigning it a new public-facing IP address.
+A VPN routes your computer or other device’s internet connection through one of its VPN servers, assigning it a new temporary public-facing IP address.
 While your actual IP address doesn’t change, it looks like it has to the rest of the internet.

 Does Windows 10 Have a VPN?

 Yes, Windows 10 does have a built-in VPN that can be configured to securely connect to another computer.